bng919/Study-Tracker/README.md

 -Settings and Stats page

 ## Project Status
-The project is in the ideation stage.
+The project is in early development stage.
 ## Authors, Acknowledgment and Contact
 Developed by Ben Graham